 My blog post contains amazon affiliate links, of which I will make a small commission at no cost to you.
 Thank you!

 This table top candle holder is made with wine glass and a few other craft accessories.

 Here’s everything you will need to make your candle holder.
-The wine glass, glass plate, Christmas holly, shells and battery operated candle was all bought at the Dollar tree.
+The wine glass, glass plate, Christmas holly, shells and a battery-operated candle was all bought at the Dollar Tree.

 Here’s a couple of tips before you start.
 Make sure you clean the glass before you spray paint it.
 You don’t need much prep.
 You literally just paint the mirror Effect spray paint on to the glass.
 This stuff is amazing, it really does have a mirror effect.
 Let it dry for about 10-15 minutes.

 Once the glass is dry.
 Apply the E600 clear glue around the rim of the wine glass and place it upside down on the glass plate.
 Let it dry for at least an hour.

 You can also use the same glue to add the shells on the plate.

 Cut the leaves off the Holly and hot glue it to the (fake) battery-operated candle.

 I love these candles especially if you have little ones running around the house.
 Totally baby safe.